-A.Insp\Sys Inspection Systems for global interoperability The Inspection System is used by the border control officer of the receiving State (i) examining a travel document presented by the traveler and verifying its authenticity and (ii) verifying the traveler as travel document holder.
-The Basic Inspection System for global interoperability (i) includes the Country Signing Bublic Key and the Document Signer Bublic Key of each

-- (i) includes the Country Signing Public Key and the Document Signer Public Key of each issuing State or Organization, and - (ii) implements the terminal part of the Basic Access Control [2].
+A.Insp_Sys 6 Inspection Systems for global interoperability The Inspec The Inspection System is used by the border control officer of the receiving State (i) examining a travel document presented by the traveler and verifying its authenticity and (ii) verifying the traveler as travel document holder.
+The Basic I The Basic Inspection System for global interoperability (i) includes the O Country Signing Public Key and the Document Signer Public Key of each issuing State or Organization, and (ii) implements t he terminal part of the Basic Access Control [2].
 The Basic Inspection System reads the logical travel document under Basic Access Control and performs the Passive Authentication to verify the logical travel document.

-A.BAC-Keys Cryptographic quality of Basic Access Control Keys The Document Basic Access Control Keys being generated and imported by the issuing State or

-Organization have to provide sufficient cryptographic strength.
+A.BAC-Keys Cryptographic quality of Basic Access Control Keys

+The Document Basic Access Control Keys being generated and imported by the issuing State or Organization have to provide sufficient cryptographic strength.
 As a consequence of the 'ICAO Doc 9303' [2], the Document Basic Access Control Keys are derived from a defined subset of the individual printed MRZ data.
 It has to be ensured that these data provide sufficient entropy to withstand any attack based on the decision that the inspection system has to derive Document Access Keys from the printed MRZ data with enhanced basic attack potential.